na-na-hi/renget/archive/lcbguide.md

 You can check the Season an Identity or E.G.O belongs to below its name in the Identity tab.
 Those without a Season shown are categorized into the \[Regular] tag.
 Event Identities and E.G.O have \[EVENT] marked next to their Season tag.
 ![Season Info](https://files.catbox.moe/z0re98.png)

 When a new Season begins, half of the previous Season's Egoshards will be carried over, converted and rounded up for the new Season.
 Half of the Egoshards in possession are carried over to the next Season.
 The remaining Egoshards are converted into Thread.
 The same applies for Egoshard Crates.
 The remaining Crates are converted into Thread Crates.
 You will be notified of the upcoming Season change and expiration date of Egoshards and Egoshard Crates sometime before the next Season.

 **2. Extraction Pool**
 A new Season's Identities and E.G.O will be added to the list of Extractable items.
 Identities from previous Seasons remain in the pool, so you can still acquire them from Extraction.
-Only Event IDs and EGO will be removed from the pool.
+Only Event IDs and E.G.O will be removed from the pool.
 ![Extractions](https://files.catbox.moe/ijre2r.png)

 **3. Dispensary**